 The full range of FDA-approved contraceptive methods is included.
-This means a woman can access oral contraception (the Pill), the shot (Depo-Provera), the ring (Nuvaring), contraceptive implants, diaphragms, cervical caps and permanent contraceptive methods, like tubal ligation, without paying a co-payment or having the costs applied to her deductible.
+This means a woman can access oral contraception (the pill), injectables, the ring, contraceptive implants, diaphragms, cervical caps, and non-surgical permanent contraceptives without paying a co-payment or having the costs applied to her deductible.
+Sterilization for women is also covered with no co-pay or deductible.
+The Department of Health and Human Services released a set of "Frequently Asked Questions" about the health care law which provides greater detail on the requirement to cover the full range of contraceptive methods.
+For an explanation of these details, please see Women's Access to Preventive Services Affirmed by HHS.